Fo00oX/craw/README.md

 --build     builds the craw-cli image
---run       launches a non-existent craw-cli container from a pre-built image --start     starts an exited (existing) craw-cli container --help      prints a help message
+--run       launches a non-existent craw-cli container from a pre-built image --start     starts an exited (existing) craw-cli container --stop      stops the craw-cli container
+--clean     stops the container and removes the container --cleanup   stops the container, removes the container and removes the image --help      prints a help message
 ```